-When you a building device, sometimes you want to be able to apply certain input voltages to them.
+When you are building a device, sometimes you want to be able to apply certain input voltages to them.
 A function generator is a device that produces voltage waveforms such as sine, square, and triangle waves, all with variable amplitude, frequency, and offset.
 For example, the function generator can produce a voltage with the form: